RobertPScott/CRUD-Web-App/README.md

 # CRUD-Web-App
-Web app using Python, HTML, and CSS
+Web app using Python, HTML, and CSS with an SQLite database